bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Beneath our model, you will see a line which sets the `samplingRate` to 0.
 This refers to fossil sampling, which we have now introduced into our model, so this line needs to be removed.

-In it's place, we instead need to add an instruction to the XML about the direction of time.
-BEAST2 assumes that time runs from the present backwards, as is the case in coalescent models.
-But in birth-death models, time instead runs forward, and we need to specify this using `reverseTimeArrays`.
-Here, we are telling the model to use the opposite direction of time to the conventional one in five dimensions: in order, this refers to our three rate parameters (`birth`, `death` and `sampling`) plus `rho` and the `removalProbability` (which we do not need but will specify anyway).
+In its place, we instead need to add an instruction to the XML about the direction of time.
+The birth-death skyline model implemented in BEAST2 assumes that time runs forwards, from the origin to the present.
+That means that by default it assumes the break point times are measured forward-in-time from the origin.
+However, we specified our break point times as offsets backward-in-time from the youngest tip.
+We did this because we know the age of the youngest tip exactly, but we don't know the age of the origin (we are estimating it instead).
+To switch the time direction for the break point times, we use the `reverseTimeArrays` parameter.
+Here, we are telling the model to use the opposite direction of time to the default in five dimensions: in order, this refers to our three rate parameters (`birth`, `death` and `sampling`) plus `rho` and the `removalProbability` (which we do not need but will specify anyway).

 >Remove the line fixing `samplingRate` to 0:
 >
+>```xml
->`<parameter id="samplingRateBDS.t:empty" spec="parameter.RealParameter" name="samplingRate">0.0</parameter>`
+> <parameter id="samplingRateBDS.t:empty" spec="parameter.RealParameter" name="samplingRate">0.0</parameter>
+>```
 >
 >Replace it with an instruction to `reverseTimeArrays`:
 >
+>```xml
->`<reverseTimeArrays id="BooleanParameter.0" spec="parameter.BooleanParameter" dimension="5">true true true true true</reverseTimeArrays>`
+> <reverseTimeArrays id="BooleanParameter.0" spec="parameter.BooleanParameter" dimension="5">true true true true true</reverseTimeArrays>
+>```

 And with that our model is complete!
 In summary, the model should now read (with arguments in any order):